Open-source language-learning

 Claude Design and packaging of installable apps Anthropic

-PWA Offline capabilities and native-like app installation W3C
+PWA Offline capabilities and mobile installation W3C

 Web Speech Browser-based Speech Synthesis W3C